pmichaillat/economic-slack/syllabus.md

 + Classes time will have three parts:

     1. During the first part of the class, we will discuss the lecture material and readings.
 To lead the discussion, you will give short presentations that summarize the material from the required readings and supplemental readings.
 We will discuss anything that is unclear and answer all questions.
-    2. During the second part, we will put the material from lecture and readings into practice.
-To do so, we will solve a number of multiple-choice questions.
+    2. During the second part, we will discuss the material from lecture and readings.
     3. During the third part of class, you will work on your research project.
 This will involve both development of the project and presentation of various intermediate steps.

 ## Lectures & readings